microsoft/fast/specs/anchored-region/anchored-region.md

 - horizontal-position - read only, the current horizontal position of the component.
 Possible values are 'left', 'right' or 'unset'.
 - vertical-position - read only, the current vertical position of the component.
 Possible values are 'top', 'bottom' or 'unset'.

+*Properties:*
+- anchorElement - Holds a reference to the HTMLElement currently being used as the anchor.
+Can be set directly or be populated by setting the anchor attribute.

+- viewportElement - Holds a reference to the HTMLElement currently being used as the viewport.
+Can be set directly or be populated by setting the anchor attribute.

 *Slots:*
 - default slot for content